 Seventh Circuit Rules That The EEOC Can Investigate Alleged Workplace Discrimination Even After a Charge of Discrimination Has Been Dismissed

-On a matter of first impression, the Seventh Circuit Court of Appeals has recently ruled in EEOC v.
+On a matter of first impression, the Seventh Circuit Court of Appeals has ruled in EEOC v.
 Union Pacific R’R Co., 867 F.3d 843 (7th Cir.
-2017), that the Equal Employment Opportunity Commission may continue an investigation of workplace discrimination even after it issues a right-to-sue letter to a private party and after the civil action brought on the basis of the right-to-sue letter has been terminated.
-The Court’s holding was premised on previous Supreme Court precedent, that the Commission is authorized under Title VII to “implement the public interest,” which the Court found extended beyond the confines of the charge filed by the individual.
+2017), that the Equal Employment Opportunity Commission (“EEOC”) may continue an investigation after it issues a right-to-sue letter to a private party and even after the civil action brought on the basis of the right-to-sue letter has been terminated.